sdc-china/IDA-doc/_posts/2018-06-01-analyzer-analyze-workflow-projects-with-analyzer-statistic.md

 ---
-title: "Analyze Workflow projects with analyzer statistic"
+title: "Analyze Workflow Projects with Analyzer Statistic"
 category: analyzer
 date: 2018-06-01 14:17:55
 last_modified_at: 2022-10-28 14:50:00
 ---

-# Analyze Workflow projects with analyzer statistic
+# Analyze Workflow Projects with Analyzer Statistic
 ***

 ## Setting up the Workflow project and perform it.